wordpress-mobile/WordPress-iOS/docs/voiceover-guidelines.md

 If a group of elements represent a single unit of information, consider grouping them into one accessibility element.
 This helps reduce clutter and makes your app easier to understand and navigate.

 Take the following custom `UITableViewCell` as an example.
-It has at least 5 accessible elements.
+It has at least five accessible elements.

 <img src="images/voiceover-guidelines/group-elements-before.png" width="320">

 Since there are potentially more cells like this in the table, it would be very easy for a VoiceOver user to lose context.
 To improve this, you can:

-- Group the elements together by concatenating the information in the `UITableViewCell`'s `accessibilityLabel`.
+- Group the elements by concatenating the information in the `UITableViewCell`'s `accessibilityLabel`.
 - And make the child elements inaccessible by setting their `isAccessibilityElement` to `false`.

 ```swift